captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I am working with Lissette to plan the party.
 ---
 ## CHERYL:
 I knew it!
+---
 You are the host!
+---
 Just admit it you’re the host.
 ---
 ## PETER:
 For the last time Cheryl.
+---
 There is.
+---
 No host.
 ---
 ## CHERYL:
 Lissette knows I throw a good party.
-She should just let me do it and make it nice for her.
 ---
+She should just let me do it
+---
+and make it nice for her.
+---
 ## PETER:
 You would.
+---
 Everybody knows that.
 ---
 ## CHERYL:
 Why are you telling me anyway.
+---
 Why isn’t my kid telling me herself.
 ---
 ## PETER:
 I mean I think it’s too weird?
 ---
 ## CHERYL:
-Weird what.
+Weird what?
 ---
 ## PETER:
 For Lissette.
-To…   I mean she hasn’t said anything to me about it.
-But…  I think it’d be weird to talk to your mom about…  The event.
-The event of the party I think…  I don’t think she wants to exclude you I think.
+To...
 ---
+I mean she hasn’t said
+---
+anything to me about it.
+---
+But...
+---
+I think it’d be weird to talk to your mom about...
+---
+The event.
+---
+The event of the party I think.
+---
+I don’t think she wants to
+---
+exclude you I think.
+---
 ## CHERYL:
-We didn’t always get along me and her but we worked it out.
-I thought we worked it out and I just.
+We didn’t always get along
 ---
+me and her but we worked it out.
+---
+I thought we worked it out
+---
+and I just.
+---
 ## PETER:
 Listen to me.
+---
+This isn’t
+---
-This isn’t she isn’t trying to hurt you.
+she isn’t trying to hurt you.
+---
 OK?
+---
+It’s just...
+---
-It’s just…  You shouldn’t have to plan this, Cheryl.
+You shouldn’t have to plan this, Cheryl.
+---
 Right?
+---
 You should get to just.
+---
 Show up.
-Pause.
-Her eyes well up a bit but she doesn’t fully cry.
-She takes a pack of tissues out of her purse that has definitely seen better days…
-They sit for a long time.
 ---
 ## CHERYL:
 You are a good kid, Petey.